krisjdev/tinytapeout-sky-25a/projects/tt_um_kb2ghz_xalu/docs/info.md

 ## External hardware

-This project was tested uising an Intel/Altera FPGA (EP2C20F484C7).
+This project was tested using an Intel/Altera FPGA (EP2C20F484C7).